usharesoft/appcenter-docs/apis/en/source/pages/organization/orgOS_getAll.rst

 Retrieves all the operating systems for an organization.

-A list of :ref:`distribution-object` objects are returned.
+A list of :ref:`distribprofile-object` objects are returned.
 You can use a set of query parameters to retrieve a subset of these operating systems: